What is an Attribution Window?

 - Touchpoints receive credit even if they played a minor or early role in conversions.

-- Re-targetting and bottom funnel campaigns, might be receiving less credit, despite closing the sale.
+- Retargeting and bottom funnel campaigns might be receiving less credit, despite closing the sale.

-- ROI becomes inflated for channels that excel at awarenes rather than conversions.
+- ROI becomes inflated for channels that excel at awareness rather than conversions.

 Best Practices